Cirkit Designer Logo

 Usage Instructions

-1. Power Connection: Connect the VCC pin to a 3.3V or 5V power source, depending on your module's specifications.
-Connect the GND pin to the ground of your circuit.
+1. Power the Module: Connect the VCC pin to a 3.3V or 5V power source and the GND pin to the ground of your circuit.

-• Noise Suppression: Add a capacitor (e.g., 0.1µF) across the VCC and GND pins to reduce electrical noise.
+• Decoupling Capacitor: Add a small decoupling capacitor (e.g., 0.1µF) across the power pins to reduce noise.

 Example: Connecting to an Arduino UNO

-Below is an example of how to connect and control a vibration motor module using an Arduino UNO:
+Below is an example of how to connect and control the vibration motor module using an Arduino UNO:

 • Connect the VCC pin of the module to the 5V pin on the Arduino.